typesafehub/sbt-conductr-sandbox/README.md

 ------------------|-------------
 envs              | A `Map[String, String]` of environment variables to be set for each ConductR container. image             | The Docker image to use.
 By default `conductr/conductr-dev` is used i.e. the single node version of ConductR.
-For the full version please [download it via our website](http://www.typesafe.com/products/conductr) and then use just `conductr/conductr`. ports             | A `Set[Int]` ports to be made public by each of the ConductR containers.
-By default, this will be initialized to the `endpoints` setting's service ports declared for `sbt-bundle`. logLevel          | The log level of ConductR which can be one of "debug", "warning" or "info".
+For the full version please [download it via our website](http://www.typesafe.com/products/conductr) and then use just `conductr/conductr`. ports             | A `Seq[Int]` of ports to be made public by each of the ConductR containers.
+This will be complemented to the `endpoints` setting's service ports declared for `sbt-bundle`. logLevel          | The log level of ConductR which can be one of "debug", "warning" or "info".
 By default this is set to "info".
 You can observe ConductR's logging via the `docker logs` command.
 For example `docker logs -f cond-0` will follow the logs of the first ConductR container. nrOfContainers    | Sets the number of ConductR containers to run in the background.
 By default 1 is run.
 Note that by default you may only have more than one if the image being used is *not* conductr/conductr-dev (the default, single node version of ConductR for general development).